 The Current Cycle

-This week begin a new eight week cycle consisting of two four week blocks finishing at the end of the summer.
-We are continuing our focus of building absolute strength, technique and proficiency in more specific areas such as the olympic lifts, gymnastics strength endurance, core strength, and improved aerobic conditioning.
+This week begin a new 12- week cycle consisting of two four week blocks finishing our eight week block around Memorial Day “Murph.”
+We are shifting our focus from the open, to gaining proficiency in more specific areas such as the olympic lifts, gymnastics strength endurance, core strength, and rowing technique work.
 The outline of the skeleton for each day is listed below and may shift slightly throughout each block.

 As always, it is important to remember health is and always will be #1.
 If you have any nagging issues, make sure to inform a coach, ask for modifications, and take any necessary precautions to mobilize before or after classes.